Anoia/option-type-csharp-example/README.md

 The basic idea of an option type and Nullable (see [MSDN](https://msdn.microsoft.com/en-us/library/1t3y8s4s.aspx)) is the same, only Nullable is much weaker.
 It only works on value types (like `int` or `DateTime`), but not on reference types such as strings or classes.
 Nullable also doesn't provide much special behavior.

 ### Null checking in C# #
-C# provides a lot of convenience operators when it comes to null values:
+C# provides some convenience operators when it comes to null values:
 ```csharp
 string s1 = null;
 var length = s1 != null ? s1.length : 0;